Loading Now

 1935 Leo F. Rettger discovers Lactobacillus acidophilus survives in the human gut.

 Understanding fermentation’s deep history lets us see its roles in food safety and culture.
-Over the centuries, it has shaped how we eat, making the tradition of fermentation much more than just a way to preserve food.
+Over the centuries, it has transformed how we eat, making the tradition of fermentation much more than just a way to preserve food.

 Top Benefits of Fermented Foods for Gut Health